reilabs/hieratika/crates/test-utils/README.md

 # Hieratika Test Utils

-Handy functions to simplify testing of Hiratika.
+This crate contains useful functions that simplify E2E testing of the hieratika compiler.